Peer Reviewed

 Finding 3: We did not find a continued influence effect of visual misinformation: Placing the labels concurrently with the image was as effective as placing them after showing the image.

 Participants assigned to the post-exposure condition saw and rated the image credibility first, then were shown the forensic label, and rated the image again.
 Their second rating was significantly higher than the first rating for those who saw the “Un-altered” label, Mdifference = 0.33, t(531) = 6.88, p < .001, and significantly lower than the first rating for those who saw the “altered” label, Mdifference = -0.83, t(517) = -14.98, p < .001, suggesting that the label was effective.
-Their second rating of image credibility was statistically equivalent to those of the concurrent condition [participants exposed to the “Altered” label, F(1, 978) = 1.96, =.16; participants exposed to the “Un-altered” label, F(1, 1000) = 0.39, = .53, suggesting an absence of the continued influence effect.
+Their second rating of image credibility was statistically equivalent to those of the concurrent condition [participants exposed to the “Altered” label, F(1, 978) = 1.96, p =.16; participants exposed to the “Un-altered” label, F(1, 1000) = 0.39, p = .53, suggesting an absence of the continued influence effect.
 In other words, perceptions of visual misinformation dissipated with the forensic label.

 Taken together, our finding is in direct contrast to previous research showing that misinformation belief tends to linger despite correction efforts (Walter & Tukachinsky, 2019).
 The discrepancy might be due to 1) the nature of visual information, 2) the single exposure of the visual misinformation before the forensic label, and 3) the relatively short time lag between participants’ credibility ratings before and after seeing the forensic label.
 More research is needed to test whether there is continued influence of visual misinformation with repeated exposure and longer time lags between exposure and correction.